Recalf/AI-Generated-Deepfake-Image-Detector/README.md

 - Not designed to be robust against adversarial attacks or intentional evasion.
 - Performance may degrade on future generative models that were not represented in the training or continual learning phases.

-If you have any feedback or if you notice something that could be improved, I’d genuinely appreciate it.
+If you have any feedback or notice anything that could be improved, I’d genuinely appreciate it.